How to Clean My Dad Hat

 Do not bleach!
-Your colors will get washed out—all pigment burned from existence by the extreme basicness of bleach.
+Your colors will get washed out—all pigment burned from existence by the extreme basicness (opposite of acidic) of bleach.
 Gentle detergents only, baby!
 We're also a big fan of using eco-friendly detergent.
 Cleans just as well, while being better for the environment!

 Alright so you can't just wear that dad hat whenever you feel like it—notably in bed, or at a wedding, unless they wear encourage hats at that wedding, then neat!
 But what to do when you can't wear your Dog Dad Hats?

 While it can be tempting to just toss your dad hat any old place, there are a few things to keep in mind to help your hat stay fresh for years.